Orzo Salad with Spinach

 Instructions

-- Drain, and run under cold water for a few seconds to stop the cooking.
+- Drain, and run under cool water for a few seconds to stop the cooking.
 Drain well.
 Then transfer orzo to a mixing bowl.

 - Add all the rest of the ingredients and toss until it is well combined.
 Taste the salad, and season with salt and pepper to taste.